irregularchat/Counter_Malign_Information_Training/README.md

 which soffice
 # install pandoc and mactex
 brew install pandoc mactex
-# add the path to the xelatex executable to your PATH environment variable.
+# add the path to the mactex executable to your PATH environment variable.
 export PATH=/Library/TeX/texbin:$PATH
-# check that xelatex is in your path
+# check that mactex is in your path
-which xelatex
+which mactex
 ```

 Location to execute this is [Instructor_Copy](./Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Instructor_Copy/).
 Move there with `cd ./Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Instructor_Copy/`